 The German occupiers of Belgium pursued a policy of Flamenpolitik, a policy that treated the Flemish people as oppressed by the Wallonnie and to further foster division promoted a pro-Flemish agenda and this included making Dutch the official language of schools in Flanders.
 Additionally groups sprung up to promote Dutch speaking across Belgium life and mirror French as a national tongue.
 Calls for separatism as is the case now, were loud but not top of the agenda.

-The fundamental result was despite tensions within the country remained as one although this issue was to be tested once more during WW2.
+The fundamental result was despite tensions within Belgium it remained as one although this issue was to be tested once more during WW2.

-The inter war period saw both races develop, resulting in them becoming expressions of regional identity and social festivals that celebrated their differences.
-In Liege-Bastogne-Liege Great Belgian stars grabbed the headlines (other than in 1930 when German Hermann Buse won) and newspaper sales could explode during race periods.
+The inter war period saw both cycle races develop, resulting in them becoming expressions of regional identity and social festivals that celebrated their differences.
+Liege-Bastogne-Liege saw Belgian stars grab the headlines (other than in 1930 when German Hermann Buse won) and newspaper sales could explode during race periods.
 At the Tour of Flanders a Belgium clean sweep was denied by Swiss rider Heiri Suter in 1923.

 Tour of Flanders – No stopping for War

-A German Blitzkrieg swept through the Low Countries in 1940 and at the beginning of the Nazi occupation of Belgium some 70,000 Jews lived there and a total of 28,900 perished between 1942 and 1945.
-Resistance to the occupation did occur – the City of Brussels refused to distribute Stars of David and others, including individuals resisted, but some joined the Nazis through such groups as the Flemish DeVlag and Vlaamsch Nationaal Verbond (VNV) as well as the Catholic Walloon Rexist Party
+The German Blitzkrieg swept through the Low Countries in 1940 and at the beginning of the Nazi occupation of Belgium some 70,000 Jews lived there and a total of 28,900 of them perished between 1942 and 1945.
+Resistance to the occupation did occur – the City of Brussels refused to distribute Stars of David to denote Jews and others, individuals resisted also, but some joined the Nazis through such groups as the Flemish DeVlag and Vlaamsch Nationaal Verbond (VNV) as well as the Catholic Walloon Rexist Party

 The Nazi regime resumed the policy of Flamenpolitik , the Tour of Flanders continued throughout the War and was actively supported by the Nazis whilst Liege-Bastogne-Liege was not allowed to be held until 1943 and then with heavy restrictions.
-In 1944 Flanders became a part of the Third Reich.
+In 1944 Flanders became a full member of the Third Reich.